Exotic, Rare and Expensive Supercars

 Popbangcolour was also at the event created his usual masterpieces, this time he was at work on a painting of the Le Mans winning Audi R18 e-tron Quattro.
 Be sure to check out his website and Facebook page to see pictures of the final piece – it’s well worth it!

 The day was completed by the ‘Rev-off’ between the hypercars.
 2 Bugatti Veyron’s, 6 Pagani Zonda’s, a Gumpert Apollo, a Bugatti EB110, 3 Ferrari Enzo’s, a Porsche Carrera GT, a Ferrari 599GTO, a Koenigsegg CCXR and to top it all off the Stealth B6 GT.
 A truly incredible line up of pure exotic metal.
-The Wilton House Classic & Supercar event proved to an excellent way to spend a Sunday and has certainly left me feeling slightly envious of some of the owners.
+The Wilton House Classic & Supercar event proved to be an excellent way to spend a Sunday and has certainly left me feeling slightly envious of some of the owners.
 Needless to say, I’ll be making my way back here next year.

 Here’s a selection of a few more of my favourite shots.